SESYNC-ci/gis-abm-lesson/docs/_slides/organize.md

 ## What data do we need?

 - Map data
-- Demographic
+- Demographic data
 - Ebola counts

 ===

 ## Reminder about Shapefiles

-Shapefiles are actually composed of several component files

-They are made up of minimum of 4 and up to 8 files that end in the following: .shp, .dbf, .shx, .prj, .sbn,.sbx, .cpg, .xml
+Shapefiles are actually composed of several component files.
+At least 4, but up to 8, files that end in the following: .shp, .dbf, .shx, .prj, .sbn, .sbx, .cpg, .xml.

-User tip: Try to keep all of these together in the same folder!
+Pro Tip: Try to keep all of these together in the same folder!

 ===

 ## Reminder about Tabular Data

-CSV: Structured data in text format separated by commas
+Use CSV files for structured data in text format separated by commas.

 Viewed in text editor: